helenyip2/Example-Tutorials/README.md

 Remember to treat this access token like you would treat any password.

 Colaboratory notebook's terminal won't prompt for a password when interacting with GitHub repos.
-Thus a personal access token is neccessary.
+Thus a personal access token is neccessary in proving that you have access to the repo through your account.

 ## Cloning a Public GitHub Repo